By Aiden Howie

 The Right Desk

 Office jobs, whether the office is at home or not, often lead to a lot of sitting.
 It’s much easier to work on a computer with a desk in front of you, and traditionally that means sitting down.
-Standing desks can have many benefits, like helping avoid weight gain, lowering blood sugar and increasing energy levels—among other things.
-Office Furniture Resource (OFR) is a new and used office furniture company.
-It offers this new AMQ adjustable height desk (you choose the top), and it also offers a New Home Office in a Box, which includes an adjustable height desk and an office chair.
+Standing desks can have many benefits, like helping avoid weight gain, lowering blood sugar and increasing energy levels.
+Office Furniture Resource (OFR) is a woman-owned new and used office furniture company.
+It offers this versatile AMQ adjustable height desk in a simple style, which works well with any decor (you choose the top).

 The Right Location